-Chapter 5 provides potential solutions to these problems and offers recommendations for the City and County of San Mateo to improve its readiness for Alternative Fuel Vehicles and increase procurement.
+Chapter 5 provides potential solutions to these problems and offers recommendations for the Cities within San Mateo County and the County of San Mateo to improve its readiness for Alternative Fuel Vehicles and increase procurement.

 Chapter 6 outlines training recommendations and resources that can help to prepare government employees and safety officials for the infusion of Alternative Fuel Vehicles and Alternative Fuel Infrastructure in San Mateo County.